OpenSEMBA/fdtd/doc/smbjson.md

 ### `[domain]`

-If `domain` is not specified, it defaults to record from the beginning to the end of the simulation.
+If `domain` is not specified, it defaults to a time domain recording from the beginning to the end of the simulation.
 The domain must specify a `<type>` from the following ones:

 + `time`, means recording only in time domain.
 A probe with a `domain` of this `type` can contain the following entries: